MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ------------------------------ -->
 #### AI-based image enhancement

+If your device supports the Web Machine Learning Neural Network (WebNN) API, an **AI enhance** button appears at the bottom of the popup window.
+To check whether WebNN is supported, go to `edge://gpu` to view the **GPU Internals** page, and then in the **Graphics Feature Status** section, see whether it says **WebNN: Enabled**.

-When you click the **AI enhance** button at the bottom of the popup window, AI-based image enhancement is done on your device by using a model that's downloaded from Microsoft servers.
+When you click the **AI enhance** button, AI-based image enhancement is done on your device by using a model that's downloaded from Microsoft servers.
 Neither the image nor personally identifiable information is sent to Microsoft.

-The **AI enhance** button doesn't appear if your computer doesn't support the Web Machine Learning Neural Network (WebNN) API.
-To check whether WebNN is supported, go to `edge://gpu` to view the **GPU Internals** page, and then in the **Graphics Feature Status** section, see whether it says **WebNN: Enabled**.